 - Answers - Cecilia Brennecke Personally I have a mammogram every year, and I don't think it's painful.
 But it depends on the technologist.
 If it's painful where you go, tell the technologist she's hurting you and she can make an adjustment.
 If you are premenopausal, try to have your mammogram when your breasts aren't hurting, usually in the first half of the cycle.
 Some women take a Tylenol before they go in.
 Try refraining from caffeine if that makes your breasts hurt.
 I work in a center where my technologists only do mammograms.
 They don't do any other kind of X-rays, and they are good at what they do.
 So find a place where the technologists are good at what they do and they won't hurt you.

-- Laura Martin Many women find the procedure somewhat uncomfortable, but as Dr. Brennecke said, it's unlikely to be painful.
+- New Breast Cancer Progression Model Developed Many women find the procedure somewhat uncomfortable, but as Dr. Brennecke said, it's unlikely to be painful.